abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/buildkite/multiarch_buildkite_pipeline.md

 After you have installed **Buildkite** and **Docker**, you can set up a simple Python microservice to test **multi-architecture builds**.

-Make sure you have a GitHub repository ready where you can execute the upcoming steps, including creating the Dockerfile, app.py, and your pipeline.yml.
+Make sure you have a GitHub repository ready where you can execute the upcoming steps, including creating the Dockerfile and app.py file.

 ### Create Dockerfile